At

 myself nearly as hard afterwards.

-had started with two full classes of about 30 students each.
+That Fall the Calculus course had started with two full classes of about 30

-the Spring quarter there were five of us left from those two starting classes,
+students each.
+By the Spring quarter there were five of us left from those two

-enrolled, I had thought only in terms of surviving a two year degree -
+first enrolled, I had thought only in terms of surviving a two year degree - as

 doing!